syastrov/django_type_gen/README.md

 - 'libcst.codemod.commands'
 - 'django_type_gen.commands'
 ```

+Please note: You must have the environment variable `DJANGO_SETTINGS_MODULE` set

+**WARNING: Your code will be executed in order to gather data about your Django models from the model registry.
+   If you have side effects from initializing Django and/or your
+   modules, then take caution or this project might not be for you.**

 Run the codemod on your project, passing in the relevant files which might contain Django models (e.g. all `models.py` files or `*/models/*.py` files):